meursault00/tpe-redes/README.md

 ## Overview

 This project provides a complete automation solution for deploying and managing Kubernetes clusters using Ansible and k3s.
-It supports local development using Multipass VMs on macOS with Apple Silicon.
+It supports both local development using Multipass VMs on macOS with Apple Silicon and cloud deployment to AWS EC2 instances provisioned by Terraform.

 ### Features